madhu-1999/Interviews/AWS/IAM.md

 [[Authentication]]
 # What is IAM?
 + Identity and access Management (IAM) is a tool to manage access and type of access to resources.
-+ It is a global service i.e. not region specific.
++ It is a **global** service i.e. not region specific.
 When an IAM user is created, it is available everywhere.
 This is in contrast to other AWS services like EC2 where region has to be specified.
 # User
 + Individual or application that needs access to AWS resource.
 + Each user receives unique credentials such as passwords or access keys.
 + **Root user** created by default (identified by account id).
 Should not be used or shared.
-+ An IAM user account has same account id as root + displays `IAM user: <username>`.
++ An IAM user account has same account id as root + displays `IAM user: <username>`. (console)
 + Each IAM user has a unique id called (User ARN).
 # Group
 + Collection of users.